anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Prostho Exam Review.md

 Crown:
 Disinfect post with alcohol for 1 minute.
-Apply Silane on the post and wait 1 minute
+Apply Silane on the post, then wait 1 minute

-Ferrule effect- needs 2-3mm
+Cement - Self-adhesive, dual cure cement (Panavia V5)

+### Ferrule effect
+- the maximum length of the build-up can only be x2 length of the ferrule (i.e. if the ferrule is 2mm then the maximum length of the buildup the total length of the buildup + ferrule can only be x2 the length of the ferrule)
+- Ferrule: at least 2-3mm

 # Impressions
 - Rim-lock tray - 1-step, 2-step